Tenneri · Interactive Learning Demo

 "I look forward to touching base"

-"Talk soon" or "Happy to jump on a call if useful."
+"Talk soon" or "Happy to jump on a call."

 "It is worth noting that..."